 What’s better than a hot and flakey pastry with a freshly brewed coffee to start your morning?
 We’ll wait…

 When it comes to bread, pastries and other sweet treats, Melbourne pretty much takes the cake.
 But with so many options it can be hard to know exactly where you can get the best baguettes or the most sensational sourdough.

-So, to help you out, we’ve tracked down the 10 very best bakeries in Melbourne.
+So, to help you out, we’ve tracked down the best bakeries in Melbourne of 2023.
 Because life’s too short not to enjoy your carbs.

 Penny For Pound

 Start your weekend off right with a pastry from Penny For Pound.
 Located off Bridge Road, this family-run business makes everything in house – from jams to puff pastry, confectionaries, cakes, cookies and, not to mention their famous pastries.
 You’ll be salivating just looking at their wide selection of baked goods on offer; and getting just one would be a crime.
 To ensure their croissants are endlessly fresh, Penny For Pound bakes them every 30 minutes – hot and flakey every time!
 Their online store also sells some of their most popular sweet treats, like their salted choc chip cookies, salted caramel or housemade rocky road.